 Insufficient Medical Evidence

-It's nearly impossible to prevail in a long-term disability case without undergoing regular medical treatment.
+Regular medical treatment.
+It's nearly impossible to prevail in a long-term disability case without going for regular medical treatment.
 Your insurer will expect you to make visits to your primary care physician and appropriate specialists at regular intervals.
 If you suffer from a psychiatric condition such as depression or anxiety, you should be seeing a mental health provider, preferably a psychiatrist or psychologist, at least monthly.
-Physical impairments should be supported by objective testing, including x-rays, MRIs, or CT scans, whenever possible.
+If you have a physical impairment, you should be visiting the doctor regularly and your doctor should be giving you objective tests, including x-rays, MRIs, or CT scans, whenever possible.

-Occasionally disability claims are denied due to insufficient medical evidence because the insurance company has failed to obtain all your medical records.
+Missing medical records.
+Occasionally disability claims are denied due to insufficient medical evidence just because the insurance company has failed to obtain all your medical records.
 Ask your disability carrier for a list of the records it has requested and those it has received.
 If records are missing, make sure that your insurer requests the appropriate records.
 Some persistence may be required.

 Failure to Meet the Policy's Definition of Disability